znsio/specmatic-documentation/documentation/contract_tests.md

 Note that the id in the URL retains the type.
 By using types instead of hardcoded values, the contract becomes useful for the consumer as well, for the purpose of [service virtualisation](/documentation/service_virtualisation.html).

 However, to avoid randomly generated values, we provide concrete examples.
-Qontract looks up the url parameter name "id" in the example, and it finds a column named "id" as well.
+Specmatic looks up the url parameter name "id" in the example, and it finds a column named "id" as well.
 It picks up the value 10.

 First it checks that the example matches the contract, which it does here.
 The id must be a number, and the example is a number.
 It then formulates the request (GET /user/10) and sends it to the "sample" application.